Tanzania Organic Agriculture Movement

 At TOAM, Mongo is planning and implementing projects.
 He conducts activities on-site and is one of our Agronomists who train farmers on organic farming at project sites.
 Mongo considers Organic Agriculture to be “natural, not synthetic systems that involve a minimum of industrial inputs, e.g. chemicals, artificial fertilizers, etc. Organic agriculture could help mitigate the effects of the Climate Change on which farming activities may have a strong influence.”

-As Communication and Information Officer, Anatory is responsible for press and media releases, publications, communication with farmers and members, social media and organizational communication.
+As Communication and Information, Anatory is responsible for press and media releases, publications, communication with farmers and members, social media and organizational communication.
 Anatory comes from Mwanza on the southern shores of Lake Victoria in northwestern Tanzania.
-He has a Bachelor’s degree in Mass Communication and Marketing from the Saint Augustine University in Mwanza and a postgraduate degree in Public Administration from the Mzumbe University in Dar es Salaam.
-Before joining TOAM Anatory worked as an Assistant Secretary of Financial Institutions for the Tanzanian Union of Industrial and Commercial Workers.
+He has a Bachelor’s degree in Mass Communication and Marketing from the Saint Augustine University in Mwanza and a Master's degree in Public Administration from the Mzumbe University in Dar es Salaam.
+Before joining TOAM Anatory worked as an Assistant Secretary of Financial Institutions for the Tanzanian Union of Industrial and Commercial Workers, (TUICO)

 Organic for Anatory “means a lot.
 It is important for me to know how to save the environment and know how to get healthy food.
 I would like to support people knowing about preserving and conserving our environment through agriculture.”